-A new report from Movable Ink analyzes the early results of Apple iOS 15's recent-time caching changes now that iPhone users have access to Mail Privacy Protection.
+A report from Movable Ink analyzes the early results of Apple iOS 15's recent-time caching changes now that iPhone users have access to Mail Privacy Protection.

 On June 7, 2021 Apple announced new privacy-oriented features in iOS 15 with the launch of Mail Privacy Protection.
 One of those features was the prefetching of content for users of the Apple Mail client.
 There has been active conversation within the email marketing industry with little data available to inform the discussion.
 With the General Availability of Apple Mail in iOS 15, Movable Ink conducted a data analysis of image opens on Apple’s new mobile operating system to understand the differences between iOS 14 and iOS 15.